Skip to main content

 • In version 8.X: HKEY_LOCAL_MACHINE\SOFTWARE\Trustwave\Secure Email Gateway\Default\Engine

-5. Commit configuration and then restart the Engine service on each processing server.
+• Commit the configuration changes and restart the MailMarshal Engine service on each node.

 Note: